wbelser/schmacros.nvim/README.md

 vim.fn.setreg("l", macro_md_url)
 ```

 My problem is that I create macros and cannot remember what registry I put it
-in or sometime even what the macro is supposed to do.
+in or sometimes even what the macro is/was supposed to do.
 I know - you can just do:

 ```vim
 :reg
 ```

 And see everything, but now I have to reread the line and decipher what it
 is doing.

+## A solution?

 So I thought that is might be cool if I could define some macros with a description
-and be able to also get a *cool* cheat sheet of some kind as a reminder.
+and be able to also get a _cool_ cheat sheet of some kind as a reminder.

 You know perhaps have: